Get to see some of the most beautiful temples in India

 The temples were built by the kings of the Chandala dynasty that ruled this area of central India between the 10th to the 12th centuries.
 What makes these temples so utterly unique is the total overwhelming dominance of the erotic theme on all the walls of the outside of the temples.
 Erotic themes are also seen in other medieval temples in India but it is certainly not the dominant theme and appears only in some of the decoration.

-The temples with their erotic sculpture look like there is a relationship between them and the greatest erotic ‘best seller’ – the Kama Sutra which was written around the third century AD.
-It is difficult to see a direct connection as this text was written around 700 years earlier than the temples construction.
-More than that, like other text that have survived, the Kama Sutra is just a small part of the vast Indian literature that deals with all the aspects of life.
-Sex and lovemaking is just one of these aspects.
+The temples with their erotic sculpture look like there is a relationship between them and the greatest erotic ‘bestseller’ – the Kama Sutra which was written around the third century AD.
+It is difficult to see a direct connection as this text was written around 700 years earlier than the construction of the temple.
+More than that, like other texts that have survived, the Kama Sutra is just a small part of the vast Indian literature that deals with all the aspects of life.
+Sex and lovemaking are just one of these aspects.
 So it would be difficult to point to a more substantial connection between the sculptures and the illustrations of the Kama Sutra texts.